jyotsnan/assigns_has_many_through_relations/README.md

 You'll have to provide the user with a link to `locations_users_path`.
 And that's it.
 Now you'll be able to assign and unassign `User`s to `Location`s.

+Note: currently the left side model has to respond_to `name` for a nice display name, and the right side model has to respond to `full_name`.
+This will be configurable soon.

 You can configure the engine to run a controller authorization method as you would a controller macro e.g like [Cancan's](https://github.com/CanCanCommunity/cancancan/wiki/Authorizing-Controller-Actions) `authorize_resource`:

 ```ruby